-- Each person shall act courteously and show respect to those with whom he/she comes in contactstudents, staff and other employees, volunteers, and visitors. - Each person shall respect school property, including taking care of books, desks, and using equipment for its intended purpose. - Every effort shall be made to maintain the original condition of property.
+- Each person shall act courteously and show respect to those with whom he/she comes in contact-students, staff and other employees, volunteers, and visitors. - Each person shall respect school property, including taking care of books, desks, and using equipment for its intended purpose. - Every effort shall be made to maintain the original condition of property.
 The person(s) responsible for damaging property shall restore it or be assessed the cost of repairing same. - Each person shall respect the property of others.
-Permission must be requested before using things belonging to another person.
+Permission must be requested before using things belonging to another person. - Students are expected to bring to school only items needed for enriching the school program. - Students will not participate in rough play to cause harm to others.